 Table 1 classifies plants based on their therapeutic value, which includes their ability to cure diseases like cancer, respiratory diseases, digestive disorders, and hepatitis.
-An example is Artemisia absinthium (wormwood), which is an analgesic, used to relieve pain, treat leukaemia, and improve digestion.
+An example is Artemisia absinthium (wormwood), which is an analgesic used to relieve pain, treat leukemia, and improve digestion.
 Similarly, plants like the Arctium lappa (Greater burdock) are known to have anti-cancer and urinary tract advantages, thus demonstrating the wide range of healing potentials that botanical resources have.
-Besides their use as medicine, some plants are also used in food preparation; an example is Carum carvi (caraway), which is used to add flavour and stimulate digestion.
-This highlights the applicability of this flora, since they can be applied not only in therapeutic applications, but also in improving the quality of food and ancillary functional properties.
+Besides their use as medicine, some plants are also used in food preparation; an example is Carum carvi (caraway), which is used to add flavor and stimulate digestion.
+This highlights the applicability of this flora, since it can be applied not only in therapeutic applications, but also in improving the quality of food and ancillary functional properties.
 In general, Table 1 forms a valuable source of information that can be used by researchers who are studying the role of plants in healthcare by providing an extensive synthesis of various applications of the plant in the treatment of different pathological conditions.
 Of the 84 medicinal plants assessed by Angmo et al. (2025), 33 species fell under Category I (high priority) and 51 under Category II.
 Key species included Acantholimon lycopodioides, Arnebia euchroma, Dactylorhiza hatagirea, and Aconogonum tortuosum, all characterized by low density and high extraction pressure.
 Altogether 42 medicinal species were collected, the most widely harvested being Waldheimia spp. and Aconitum rotundifolium, used for ailments ranging from headache and joint pain to rheumatism and gastric disorders (Angmo et al., 2016).
 Wild edible plants remain integral to traditional diets, with 84 species recorded across valleys.
 Despite increased market access, 71% of respondents still consume traditional foods, underlining their cultural resilience and nutritional value (Angmo et al 2024).
 Several plants hold especially high ethnomedicinal value in the Amchis system.
 These include Aconitum heterophyllum, Dactylorhiza hatagirea, Codonopsis ovata, Carum carvi, Rheum webbianum, and Arnebia euchroma, which were reported with the highest use values (Angmo et al 2012).

 3.3 Ladakh’s Plant Endemism and Herbal Product Development